 A/Prof Nigel Marks is a material scientist with a long standing interest in atomistic computer simulation.
 He received his PhD in 1997 at The University of Sydney and worked at the Australian Nuclear Science Technology Organisation and the Queen’s University of Belfast before returning to Sydney University on an ARC Postdoctoral Fellowship.
 After five years as a teaching and research academic, he moved to Curtin in 2008 to develop a program in nuclear materials simulation.
 In 2012 he was awarded an ARC Future Fellowship on nanodiamond synthesis from carbon onions.
 His other research interests include self-assembly in carbon, radiation damage in solids, semiconductor nanostructures and chemical effects due to beta-decay.

-A/Prof. Paolo Raiteri has been employed as a full time researcher in the Department of Chemistry at Curtin University, first as a Targeted Research Fellow then as an ARC Research Fellow (ARF).
-Currently he is an ARC Future Fellow.
+A/Prof. Paolo Raiteri joined the Department of Chemistry at Curtin University in 2008, first as a Targeted Research Fellow then as an ARC Research Fellow (ARF).
+Subsequently he was awarded an ARC Future Fellowship and is now a member of academic staff in the School of Molecular and Life Sciences.
 His research interests include computational geochemistry, with particular focus on dissolution and growth of minerals in aqueous environment.

 Dr Irene Suarez-Martinez is an ARC Future Fellow whose research interests include the atomistic modelling of carbon nanoforms, such as graphene and carbon nanotubes, using ab-initio and semi-empirical methods.

-Dr Raffaella Demichelis is a Research Fellow who joined Curtin University in 2010 (post-doc 2010-2012; Early Career Curtin Research Fellow 2013-2017), after completing her PhD at Università degli Studi di Torino.
+Dr Raffaella Demichelis joined Curtin University in 2010 (post-doc 2010-2012; Early Career Curtin Research Fellow 2013-2017), after completing her PhD at Università degli Studi di Torino.
+Recently she was awarded an ARC Future Fellowship (2018).
 She is an expert in the application of first principles and classical methods within the chemical, geochemical and materials sciences.
 Her main research interests include nucleation and crystal growth, biomineralisation, mineral and carbon nanotubes, polymorphism, materials for clean energy production.

 Post-doctoral Research Fellows